1200wd/bitcoinlib/docs/_static/manuals.install.rst

 The fastecdsa library is not enabled at this moment in the windows install, the slower ecdsa library is installed.
 Installation of fastecdsa on Windows is possible but not easy, read https://github.com/AntonKueltz/fastecdsa/issues/11 for steps you could take to install this library.

-If you have problems with installing this library on Windows you could try to use the pycryptodome library instead of scrypt.
-The pycryptodome library is pure Python so it doesn't need any C compilers installed.
-But this will run slower.

 When using Python on Windows it needs to be set to UTF-8 mode.
 You can do this by adding the PYTHONUTF8=1 to the environment variables or use the -X utf8 command line option.
 Please see